Process Table Functions in Confluent Cloud for Apache Flink

 Keep state POJOs small.
 Avoid storing large collections in

-PARTITION BYclause determines how state is distributed.
+PARTITION BYclause determines the state distribution.
 Too few unique keys can create hot partitions, while extremely high cardinality keys increase the total amount of state Flink must manage.Declare state POJO fields as

 publicwith default values.
 Flink requires public fields to serialize and deserialize state automatically.
-Private fields with getters and setters are not supported.Test PTFs with realistic data volumes before production deployment.
+Flink doesn’t support private fields with getters and setters.Test PTFs with realistic data volumes before production deployment.